-Telecommunications Network Resource Services and Lease of Network Equipment
+Telecommunications Network Resource and Equipment Services

-Telecommunications Network Resource Services.
-We determine the tariffs for our telecommunications network resource services according to market conditions.
+We determine the tariffs for our telecommunications network resource and equipment services according to market conditions.
 We generally charge a fee for installation of our telecommunications network resource services and a fixed monthly fee.
 We offer various promotion discounts for our customers who wish to upgrade to higher bandwidth services.
 These promotion discounts have stimulated demand for our telecommunications network resource services in recent years.

-Lease of Network Equipment.
-We determine the tariffs for our lease of network equipment according to market conditions.
-We generally charge monthly fees for leased network equipment on a discount basis and leased network equipment tariffs have generally decreased in recent years.
+Besides, we generally charge monthly fees for our network equipment service on a discount basis and the tariff for network equipment service have generally decreased in recent years.
 We provide different discounts to our customers on a case by case basis.